Link to live sky view camera with current temperature.

 You will see an image from this camera only when there

 is daylight.
-At present in winter this is between approximately 7am and 5pm.
+At present in high summer (sic) this is between approximately 5am and 8pm.
 Rural living of course means no street lights so there is nothing to see

 at night, but we leave the camera on all the time just in case a well lit UFO

-lands one evening!
+lands one night!
 During some parts of the year afternoon sun can get into the

 lens giving flaring on the picture.